songyahui/Timed_Verification/paper/Response.md

 # RESPONSE:

-## To Reviewer A
+## Common Questions Upon the Evaluation

 ### Q1.
-Was there any actual comparison with another tool (e.g. PAT)?
+Where do the models come from?

+The evaluation benchmark (16 selected programs) was created by ourselves.
+We developed a set of testing programs (~70 programs) during the development process.
+The testing programs were designed in a functionality-oriented way, where each forward rules in Sec.
+4.1 has 3-8 testing testing programs.
+The rest ~20 programs are mixed combinations of different constructs and some stress tests.

+Our selected programs were from the last ~20 programs varying from lines of code.

 ### Q2.
-Where do the models come from?
-Do the authors plan to make their tool and experiments publicly available? (e.g. as part as an artifact)
+We like to explain why not choosing existing benchmarks:

+Model checkers like Uppaal take timed automata directly as their inputs, which is not feasible for our tool.

+Model checkers like PAT take timed process algebras as their inputs are more feasible.
+We indeed included some tests from their examples into our tests, such as the Fischer’s Mutual Exclusion Protocol (cf Fig. 4).
+But they do not support value dependent bounds in their timed behavioral patterns.
+However, we take the `value dependent bounds` to be one of our main novelties, therefore most programs in our benchmark are created ourselves, and have value dependent time bounds.

 ### Q3.
+What kinds of specifications you check and comparison with PAT?

+All the specifications are with value-depended constructors.
+For each program, the very first specification is its strongest postcondition (which should be valid).
+Then we derived the rest specifications by adding various mutations (or mixture of the mutations) into the strongest postcondition, such as: disjunctions, negation of certain events, modification of the clock constraints, inserting parallel traces etc.

+For the programs we included from PAT benchmark, we validate the verification results against PAT implementation (as in given the same logic model and the same specification, our tool and PAT return the same verification results).
+For the rest  specifications, we manually label the expected verification results.
+And all the results presented in Table.
+3 were as expected.

+### Q4.
+Do the authors plan to make their tool and experiments publicly available?

+Yes.
+In fact the source code is open sourced now.
+We plan to release the benchmark after further documentation.

+## To Reviewer A

+### Q1.
 Does this mean that the time is discrete, or does this mean that the time bounds are integer-valued (while time can still be continuous)?
 Time is continuous.
 The current implementation makes use of SMT in integer numbers domain.
 It is not hard to adapt it into real numbers given the suitable SMT solver.

-### Q4.
+### Q2.
 I find the event name Sugar slightly misleading: if this denotes the completion of the sugar addition phase, perhaps EndSugar would be more appropriate?
 `Sugar` denotes the completion of the sugar addition phase, we will change it to `EndSugar`.
 Thanks!

-### Q5. "our effects provide more detailed information than traditional timed verification, and in fact, it cannot be fully captured by any prior works " This requires some discussion, and does not seem obvious to me, especially when compared with Uppaal.
+### Q3. "our effects provide more detailed information than traditional timed verification, and in fact, it cannot be fully captured by any prior works " This requires some discussion, and does not seem obvious to me, especially when compared with Uppaal.

 Using the example $\Phi_{addNSuggar(n)} = n{<}3 \wedge n{=}t \wedge Sugar\# t $,
 there are two main advantages shown comparing the proposed Effects with timed-automata based modelling: